lluisalemanypuig/geometry-processing/README.md

 ### Libraries

 This project relies on the [glm](https://glm.g-truc.net/0.9.9/index.html) library (v.
-0.9.5 or greater) for the geometry-processing algorithms and the Qt library to compile and execute the interface to visualise the results of the algorithms.
+0.9.5 or greater) for the geometry-processing algorithms and the Qt (v.
+5.9.6) library to compile and execute the interface to visualise the results of the algorithms.

 ### Tools

 All subprojects of this repository rely on the _qmake_ tool for the generation of the Makefiles, so it is needed (needless to say that the _make_ tool is also required).
 Finally, the user will need a compiler that supports C++11.

+### Dependencies per project

+All the projects in this repository use the _qmake_ tool for building.
+However, some projects have _less_ dependencies than others:

+- __gpr-algorithms/__: depends on the glm library and C++11.
+- __command-line/__: depends on the glm library, C++11, and on the _gpr-algorithms_ library.
+- __interface/__: depends on the glm, Qt libraries, C++11, and on the _gpr-algorithms_ library.

 ## Context